 “I proceeded forth and have come from God” (John 8:42)

 “I came forth from the Father and have come into the world; I am leaving the world again and going to the Father” (John 16:28).

-One hears many times the view that Jesus became God’s begotten Son when He was born as a human.
-But John 3:16 indicates that He was God’s only begotten Son prior to His birth as a human being.
+It is sometimes said that Jesus became God’s begotten Son when He was born as a human.
+But John 3:16 indicates that He was God’s only begotten Son even prior to His birth as a human being.

 He was sent by God.

-In the article Jesus is not the same Person as God many examples are given of the statement that God sent Jesus.
-This firstly implies His pre-existence; that He existed prior to becoming a human being.
-Secondly it implies His subordination to God; not only as human being, but also in His pre-existence.
+Other articles provide many further examples to show that God sent Jesus.
+That God sent Him firstly implies His pre-existence; that He existed prior to becoming a human being.
+Secondly, this statement implies His subordination to God; not only as a human being but also in His pre-existence.

 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 1:7).

-Philippians 2 contains a revealing passage in which Paul compares the existence of Christ through four phases:
+Philippians 2 contains a very instructive passage in which Paul describes Christ’s existence through four phases: